Cheap Security System Hacks That Do The Trick

 - Tactical flashlight: Tactical flashlights are known to be brighter than average lights.
-This particular flashlight by TAC9ER has a high lumen output that can startle criminals and impair their vision for a few crucial seconds.
+They can startle criminals and impair their vision for a few crucial seconds.

 - Taser: The best thing about a taser is its range.
 You can use it to shock criminals from a safe distance (7-10 feet).
 No need to worry about making direct contact.

 - Tactical pen: In the right hands, this survival device provides awesome protection against enemies.
 It’s discreet and you can pull it out quickly to defend yourself.